 - optional: 1-2 extra tablespoons of milk to moisten dough before/during kneading

-- 1 tablespoon of honey, plus extra to taste
+- 1 TBSP of honey (plus extra to taste)

 - a pinch or two of orange zest

 - coarse turbinado or granulated sugar for sprinkling

 Preheat oven to 400 degrees F and lightly grease a baking sheet.

 If using frozen berries, defrost before baking.
 The recipe might still work with fully frozen berries but I haven't tested it out yet.
 So defrost 'em or simply grab a carton of fresh berries!

 In a large mixing bowl, stir together dry ingredients: flour, sugar, baking powder, baking soda, and salt.